 Donald Trump has a lot of things to say about global warming.
 He's called it an urgent problem, and he's called it a hoax.
 He's claimed it's a scam invented by the Chinese, and he's denied that he ever said that.
 He's promised to "cancel" the historic Paris climate agreement, and he's said he still has an "open mind" on the matter.

 Trump signs a letter calling for urgent climate action.
-As Grist reported earlier this year, Trump and three of his children signed a 2009 letter to President Barack Obama calling for a global climate deal.
+As Grist reported in 2016, Trump and three of his children signed a 2009 letter to President Barack Obama calling for a global climate deal.
 "We support your effort to ensure meaningful and effective measures to control climate change, an immediate challenge facing the United States and the world today," declared the letter, which was signed by dozens of business leaders and published as an ad in the New York Times.
 "If we fail to act now, it is scientifically irrefutable that there will be catastrophic and irreversible consequences for humanity and our planet."

 Trump changes his mind, says Gore should be stripped of Nobel Prize because it's cold outside.
 According to the New York Post, Trump had changed his tune by early 2010, telling an audience at one of his golf clubs, "With the coldest winter ever recorded, with snow setting record levels up and down the coast, the Nobel committee should take the Nobel Prize back from Al Gore…Gore wants us to clean up our factories and plants in order to protect us from global warming, when China and other countries couldn't care less.
 It would make us totally noncompetitive in the manufacturing world, and China, Japan and India are laughing at America's stupidity."
 (He would later say he was joking about the Nobel Prize being rescinded.)